 Advanced A-Z Ground Gas Training - 14 CPD Points

 The training will happen in city centres from 9am to 5pm.
 Your ticket includes the training, morning and afternoon tea and lunch.
-All the venue locations will be updated soon.

 About the training